External Pipeline Integrity Assessments

 All pipeline systems are different, and whether the line is new build, 10 or 50 years old, our talented team of industry professionals is empowered to understand the unique characteristics of every enquiry.
 This is important because as an organization, Corrosion Service strives to provide the extremely high level of support and partnership to provide the customized solutions that our clients require on a daily basis.

 Branch offices are strategically located throughout North America and are the primary line of contact for Integrity Assessment clients.
-Each branch office is designed to provide front line engineering expertise, project management support and field services in collaboration with our Toronto engineering hub that provides high-level analysis and reporting services.
+Each branch office is designed to provide front line engineering expertise, project management support and field services in collaboration with our engineering hubs that provides high-level analysis and reporting services.
 Team members are highly trained, with all engineering staff certified at various levels by the National Association of Corrosion Engineers International.

 Our survey services are not like others.
 We routinely compensate our data, based on decades of research, for more accurate defect identification.
 This avoids missing or mischaracterizing anomalies that could cause a threat to pipeline integrity.